-Traditionally, we've learned that continents are enormous landmasses with clearly defined boundaries and separated by oceans.
+Traditionally, we've learned the word continent defines an enormous landmass with clearly defined boundaries separated by oceans.

 According to a 2017 paper published in the Geological Society of America's journal, GSA Today, "The 'Glossary of Geology' defines a continent as 'one of the Earth's major landmasses, including both dry land and continental shelves.'
 It is generally agreed that continents have all the following attributes: (1) high elevation relative to regions floored by oceanic crust; (2) a broad range of siliceous igneous, metamorphic and sedimentary rocks; (3) thicker crust and lower seismic velocity structure than oceanic crustal regions; and (4) well-defined limits around a large enough area to be considered a continent rather than a microcontinent or continental fragment...
 To our knowledge, the last point — how 'major' a piece of continental crust has to be to be called a continent — is almost never discussed."